banknovo/pool/README.md

 // to the pool).
 conn.Release()

-// if connection was priviledged or had an error, close it out instead of returning
+// if connection was priviledged or had an error, mark it as unusable
-// a bad connection to the pool conn.Close()
+// Unusable connections are closed and not returned to the pool conn.MarkUnusable() conn.Release()

-// open connections in the pool
+// Stats on connection pool
-// this number will be approximate since there is no locking for performance reasons currOpen := p.Open()
+stats := p.Stats()

 // close pool, this closes all the connections inside a pool and it cannot be used again p.Close()